dietmarkuehl/P3552-task/lazy.md

     of the facilities.
 To avoid having users implement all functionality from scretch `lazy` should use specified components which can be used by users when building their own coroutine.
-The components `as_awaitable` and `with_awaitable_sender` are two part of achieving this obejctive.
+The components `as_awaitable` and `with_awaitable_sender` are two parts of achieving this obejctive but there are likely others.

     The algorithm `std::execution::as_awaitable` does turn a sender into an awaitable and is expected to be used by custom written coroutines.
 Likewise, it is intended that custom coroutines use the CRTP class template `std::execution::with_awaitable_senders`.
     It may be reasonable to adjust the functionality of these components instead of defining the functionality specific to a `lazy<...>` coroutine task.

 It is important to note that different coroutine task implementations can live side by side: not all functionality has to be implemented by the same coroutine task.
-The objective for this proposal is to select a set of features which is provides a coroutine task suitable for most uses.
+The objective for this proposal is to select a set of features which provides a coroutine task suitable for most uses.
 It may also be reasonable to provide some variations as different names.
 A future revision of the standard or third party libraries can also provide additional variations.